Synchronicity Tour: Setlist

 The following setlist is obtained from the 18 August 1983 concert held at the Shea Stadium in New York City.
 It does not represent all concerts during the tour.
 For the whole duration of the tour, the setlist largely revolved around Synchronicity.
-All songs from the album, with the exception of "Mother" and "Miss Gradenko", were performed.
+All songs from the album, with the exceptions of "Mother" and "Miss Gradenko", were performed.
 "Invisible Sun" and "Don't Stand So Close to Me", from Ghost in the Machine and Zenyatta Mondatta respectively, were performed mostly during the European leg of the tour.
 During "Hole in My Life" Sting would occasionally add snippets of The Beatles' "Fixing a Hole" or Ray Charles' "Hit the Road Jack".